widoz/twig-wordpress/README.md

 The modules are retrieved by a Provider.

-Within the provider the modules can be filtered `unprefix_twig_modules`.
+Within the provider the modules can be filtered `twigwp.modules`.

-So if you want to add a new module you can hook into this filter and return a new instance of `Unprefix\Twig\Module\Injectable`.
+So if you want to add a new module you can hook into this filter and return a new instance of `TwigWp\Module\Injectable`.

 A Module is used to extend the twig instance, the method `injectInto` get a `\Twig\Environment` instance to use for example to add a new function, a new filter or a new tag etc...